 In the Associated Options dialog, select the Exclude option.

-A tenant must be associated with all users whose Microsoft 365 accounts you would like to manage, and with all on-premises groups whose Exchange Online mailboxes you would like to manage.
+A tenant must be associated with all users whose Microsoft 365 accounts you would like to manage, and with all Active Directory groups whose Exchange Online mailboxes you would like to manage.

-In hybrid environments (synchronized via AAD Connect), it is recommended to match the tenant scope with the AAD Connect scope.
+In hybrid environments (synchronized via Microsoft Entra Connect), it is recommended to match the tenant scope with the Microsoft Entra Connect scope.

 When done, click OK and then click Finish.